TheOlajide/Data-Analytics/README.md

 7. In how many countries does netflix have users?
 8. what month/year has the highest number of subscribers?
 9. Show the trend of subscription made overtime.
-10. what month/year has the highest number of subscriptions made?
+10. what year has the highest number of subscribers/users joining netflix?

 ### Data Analysis